 Ultimately everyone can contribute to good biosecurity and it’s in everyone’s interest to do so.

-Boaters and canoeists – Check, Clean, Dry before moving to another water.
+Boaters and canoeists – Check, Clean, Dry campaign sets out the simple instructions - before moving to another water.
 Inspect your craft, jet wash it with hot water (the thermal shock will kill most pathogens and wash off plant fragments).

 Fish diseases – do not re-home ornamental fish in park lakes, rivers or canals.
 A lot of ornamental fish are brought in from abroad where they are reared in water where non-UK fish diseases are prevalent.
 Whilst this is acceptable level of risk for the amateur aquarist, they mustn’t be allowed to be introduced into the wild where our native and naïve fish will succumb to these new diseases.